Riverside County, California: Mexican era

 With the signing of the Treaty of Cordoba in 1821, Mexico gained its independence from Spain, but the San Gabriel Mission near what is now Los Angeles, California, continued to expand, and established Rancho San Gorgonio in 1824.
 The ranch was to be one of the Mission's principal rancherias, and the most distant, and it occupied most of today's San Gorgonio Pass area.

 Following the Mexican secularization act of 1833 by the First Mexican Republic, a series of rancho land grants were made throughout the state.
 In the Riverside County this included; Rancho Jurupa in 1838, El Rincon in 1839, Rancho San Jacinto Viejo in 1842, Rancho San Jacinto y San Gorgonio in 1843, Ranchos La Laguna, Pauba, Temecula in 1844, Ranchos Little Temecula, Potreros de San Juan Capistrano in 1845, Ranchos San Jacinto Sobrante, La Sierra (Sepulveda), La Sierra (Yorba), Santa Rosa and San Jacinto Nuevo y Potrero in 1846.

 New Mexican colonists founded the town of La Placita on the east side of the Santa Ana River at the northern extremity of what is now the city of Riverside in 1843.

 American era

-When the initial 27 California counties were established in 1850, the area today known as Riverside County was divided between Los Angeles County and San Diego County.
+When the initial 27 California counties were established in 1850, the area today known as Riverside County was partially in Los Angeles County and partially in San Diego County.
 In 1853, the eastern part of Los Angeles County was used to create San Bernardino County.
 Between 1891 and 1893, several proposals and legislative attempts were put forth to form new counties in Southern California.
 These proposals included one for a Pomona County and one for a San Jacinto County.
 None of the proposals were adopted until a measure to create Riverside County was signed by Governor Henry H. Markham on March 11, 1893.